Agenda

 time iconJanuary 29, 2026 11:15 am

-Practical guide for HR and Safety to design strong drug testing programs.
-Coverage includes current risks and positivity trends, test methods and matrices, panel choices, and timing across pre-employment, random, post-incident, and return-to-duty.
+Practical guide for HR and safety to design strong drug-testing programs.
+Coverage includes current risks and positivity trends, test methods and matrices, panel choices, and timing across pre-employment, random, post-incident, and return-to-duty testing.
 Expect a clear view of multi-state rules, THC and fentanyl decisions, MRO steps, and communication practices.

 Key Learnings: